MichaelLeo-code/Colora/README.md

 • Switch between CMYK and RGB sliders
 • Save colors and give them a name.

-Have a look at the general feature of choosing a color! https://github.com/MichaelLeo-code/Colora/assets/114170504/fadc763c-7f03-43ff-97ca-a9e0ab9a1725
+## Have a look at the general feature of choosing a color:

+https://github.com/MichaelLeo-code/Colora/assets/114170504/fadc763c-7f03-43ff-97ca-a9e0ab9a1725

-Have a look at the feature of saving and using the saved colors! https://github.com/MichaelLeo-code/Colora/assets/114170504/b9b5ed8b-9d84-48e1-bcc2-a073f626fc22
+## Have a look at the feature of saving and using the saved colors:

+https://github.com/MichaelLeo-code/Colora/assets/114170504/b9b5ed8b-9d84-48e1-bcc2-a073f626fc22